Find us on Facebook

 In order to take the black visual arts forward we have to have feeding grounds for development and showcasing of the arts.
 The more we have the prevalent it will become and the more of a chance the people will get behind and support it.
 By its very nature art is a unifying thing that rallies people together.
 But it only happens when we find ways of conveying it through having more places such as galleries and community centers.

 If our young children cannot see the possibilities of how you can climb within the visual arts then they will have no interest.
 We have to provide the way to allow our children to see how they can improve and elevate themselves with this talent.
 The art itself will only go as far as the mind of the individual whose carrying it.
-If we're not elevating our minds th
+If we're not elevating our minds then were not elevating our arts.
+It is really that simple."

-Bernard Hoyes will be exhibiting his work at the National Black Fine Art Show
+Bernard Hoyes will be exhibiting his work at the National Black Fine Art Show,

 The Puck Building